fr3dyos/pizzacontroller/README.md

 ## Program Functionality

-The main program demonstrates basic stepper motor control by:
-1. Rotating the motor clockwise for half a revolution
-2. Pausing for 1 second
-3. Rotating counterclockwise for half a revolution
-4. Pausing for 1 second
-5. Repeating the cycle
+The program initializes the stepper motor controller and continuously monitors for serial commands to control the motor.
+It supports jogging, position management, homing, and testing functions.
+The motor can be controlled remotely via serial commands or programmatically using the provided functions.

 ## New Features Added